 Though this news represents changes, there is a lot that remains the same.
 Caregivers must still meet the following requirements:

 Naturally, this first means that they will have already met the criteria of the Live-in Caregiver Program in general.
 That would mean being approved at a visa office outside of Canada and then having their valid work permit as the caregiver for an employer in Canada.
 Having been approved by the program, you must then meet the two-year requirement to apply for Permanent Residence.
-As indicated in the news above, and per Citizenship and Immigration Canada (CIC), "work experience under the Live-in Caregiver Program may also allow you to apply for permanent residence through the Caring for Children or Caring for People with High Medical Needs pathway."
+As indicated in the news above, and per Immigration, Refugees and Citizenship Canada (IRCC), "work experience under the Live-in Caregiver Program may also allow you to apply for permanent residence through the Caring for Children or Caring for People with High Medical Needs pathway."

 Naturally, there are some issues that can impact your application.
 If you or a spouse has a criminal record or medical problem, and if you were not accurate or truthful in your application to the Live-in Caregiver Program (when first obtaining your visa), you may be disqualified from Permanent Resident eligibility.

 Unlike other residency applications, though, your application is not going to be impaired by any financial issues, your marital status, or factors that look more positive (i.e. volunteerism or skills obtained while in Canada) as well.